So, What's It All About?

 “Forward, Together” is the focus of the Conservative Manifesto, promising a “stronger Britain and a prosperous future”.
 The plans include many things that touch on our human rights, such as funding for health services, changes in legislation as we leave Europe, and workers’ rights.
 Theresa May says these will help deliver a way through “the great challenges of our time”, and will look “beyond Brexit”.

 In their 2015 manifesto, the Conservatives pledged to repeal the Human Rights Act 1998 – which brings the Human Rights Convention into UK law – and replace it with a new ‘British Bill of Rights’.
-The 2017 manifesto, however, has put this on hold whilst Brexit is underway.
+The 2017 manifesto, however, has put this on hold.
 It says they will not repeal or replace the Human Rights Act during Brexit, but that they will look at the UK’s human rights framework once we have left the EU in 2019.
-Despite rumours that the manifesto would propose leaving the Human Rights Convention, the Conservatives have now committed to staying signatories “for the duration of the next Parliament”.
-Finally, British troops will “not be subject” in future to the European Court of Human Rights.
-How this would work in practice is not stated.
+The Conservatives have also committed to staying signatories of the Convention “for the duration of the next Parliament”.
+They also say that they’ll further “restrict legal aid for unscrupulous law firms that issue vexatious legal claims against the armed forces”.

 Human rights apply to us in all areas of our lives – they’re just as relevant at work as in our personal lives.
 The Conservatives are keen to stress they’ll be “not only guaranteeing, but enhancing workers’ rights and protections”.
 This includes putting workers on company boards and ensuring that people working within the “gig economy” get proper protections and rights.
 While they pledge to keep workers’ protections provided by the EU until we formally exit, they may later amend legislation which “doesn’t operate appropriately”.